Skip to content

 This function provides GPU parallelization for multi-seed experiments, typically achieving 2-5x speedup over sequential execution.

-Returns: BatchedLearningResult containing: - states: Batched final states with shape (num_seeds, ...) for each array - metrics: Array of shape (num_seeds, num_steps, 3) - step_size_history: Batched history or None if tracking disabled
+Returns: BatchedLearningResult containing: - states: Batched final states with shape (num_seeds, ...) for each array - metrics: Array of shape (num_seeds, num_steps, num_cols) - step_size_history: Batched history or None if tracking disabled - normalizer_history: Batched history or None if tracking disabled

 Examples: